Stressed? Let's Get it Addressed

 What is stress?

-We hear the term ‘stress’ all the time, and many of us use this term on a day-to-day basis to describe a whole range of feelings and reactions, but what do we actually mean when we talk about stress?
+We hear the term ‘stress’ all the time, and many of us use this term on a day-to-day basis to describe a whole range of feelings and reactions, but what actually is stress?

 Stress is the body’s reaction to challenges or to change.
 When faced with a difficult, or new situation or ‘stressor’, our body’s nervous system kicks in, readying us to confront the situation.
 This stress response is often experienced through noticing a range of changes to physical sensations (e.g., heart beat increasing, temperature changes) and emotions (e.g., feelings of fear, sadness and/or frustration).
 These physical sensations and emotions are our body’s warning signs that we are stressed, and tells us that we would benefit from taking action towards the challenging or novel situation.